loredanacirstea/articles/articles/FromStackMachineToFunctionalMachine_Step3_HOFs.md

 ### Reduce

-The `reduce` function takes in a function of the form `(accumulator, currentValue) -> accumulator`, an array and an initial value for the accumulator.
+The `reduce` function takes in a function of the form `(accumulator, currentValue) -> accumulator`, an array, and an initial value for the accumulator.

 To simplify the pattern, we will only be using arrays of `uint256` type elements and the accumulator will also be of `uint256` type.